Glossary

 Amram—The sixth chapter in the book of Exodus identifies Amram as the first of four sons born to Kohath in the line Levi, the third son of the patriarch Jacob.
 Amram is the grandfather of Moses and Aaron.
 Amram’s brothers are Izhar, Hebron, and Uzziel.
 The name Amram means “kindred of the High” or “friend of God.”
 (A chart of all of Levi’s immediate male descendants is on page 31 in You Shall Have No Other Gods: The Book of Exodus.)
 Lesson 6

 Asher—The first chapter in the book of Exodus lists Asher as one of the sons of Israel (Jacob) who came into Egypt to escape famine during a severe drought in the land of Canaan (see the forty-first through fifty-fourth chapters in the book of Genesis).
 He was the eighth of Jacob’s 12 sons, and his mother was Zilpah, the handmaid of Jacob’s wife Leah.
-The births of Asher’s 11 brothers are recorded in the twenty-ninth through thirtieth chapters and in the thirty-fifth chapter in the book of Exodus.
+The births of Asher’s 11 brothers are recorded in the twenty-ninth through thirtieth chapters and in the thirty-fifth chapter in the book of Genesis.
 The name Asher means “happy” and “blessed.”
 (A chart of all of Jacob’s immediate male descendants is on page 7 in You Shall Have No Other Gods: The Book of Exodus.)
 Lesson 1

 Asherim—In the thirty-fourth chapter in the book of Exodus, the LORD commands the Israelites to cut down any Asherim they encounter when they enter the land of Canaan.
 Asherim were poles or stylized trees were used as cult objects in worship of the principal Canaanite fertility goddess Asherah, the Canaanite mother goddess and consort of the Sumarian god Anu.
 Lesson 25